peakmediation/Peak-Mediation-iOS-SDK/README.md

 	$ sudo gem install cocoapods

-### Install Git Large File Storage

-[Git LFS](https://git-lfs.github.com) replaces large files such as libraries and SDK with text pointers inside Git, while storing the file contents on a remote server.
-It allows CocoaPods to download large dependencies without problems.
-You can install the Git LFS tool on OS X by running the following command from the terminal.
-Detailed information is available in the [Getting Started guide](https://git-lfs.github.com).

-    $ sudo git lfs install

 ### Add a PeakSDK to your iOS app

 CocoaPods is used to install and manage dependencies in existing Xcode projects.